han-xudong/PickLearningWithPointCloud/README.md

 ------

 ## Target
 This experiment is mainly divided into two parts.
-They are 6D calibration and object capture respectively.
-The goal of 2D calibration is to establish the transformation basis of the camera coordinate system and the manipulator coordinate system, that is, the hand-eye transformation matrix used to describe the relative spatial pose of the manipulator and the camera.
-On this basis, object grasping is to get the grasping coordinates through the camera image recognition and control the movement of the manipulator to grasp.
+They are 6D calibration and object grasping respectively.
+The 6D calibration is to establish the transformation basis of the camera coordinate system and the robot coordinate system with 3D point cloud information, that is, the hand-eye transformation matrix used to describe the relative spatial pose of the robot and the camera.
+On this basis, object grasping is to get the grasping coordinates through the 3D point cloud information by camera and control the movement of the robot to grasp.

 ## Hardware List
 The hardware equipment required for this experiment is as follows: